-This course prepares students to perform and provide care for the patient requiring intravenous (IV) therapy, in accordance with the scope of practice for licensed practical nurses (LPNs) in the state of Louisiana.
-Students will learn to manage and administer IV therapy solutions and medicines, identify the anatomy and physiology of the circulatory system, demonstrate correct techniques required for IV procedures, identify complications, demonstrate accurate and complete documentation of IV procedures, correctly calculate IV medication doses, demonstrate aseptic technique to setup and maintain IV equipment, and employ best practices to provide safe and effective care for patients with special considerations.
+This course prepares students to provide safe and effective care for patients requiring intravenous (IV) therapy, in accordance with the scope of practice for Licensed Practical Nurses (LPNs) in the state of Louisiana.
+Students will gain the knowledge and skills necessary to manage and administer IV therapy solutions and medications.
+Course topics include Anatomy and physiology of the circulatory system, Techniques for IV insertion and maintenance, Administration of blood products, Central line access and care, Total Parenteral Nutrition (TPN) administration, Identification and management of complications, Accurate and thorough documentation of IV procedures, Calculation of IV medication dosages, Aseptic techniques for setting up and maintaining IV equipment, Best practices for caring for patients with special considerations.
+Upon completion, students will be equipped to perform IV therapy procedures safely and competently within their LPN scope of practice.